Most people love a good massage. Have you ever had one and just felt so relaxed, so comfortable, so happy afterwards?

 Beyond helping your clients, working in a massage spa is likely to be beneficial for your health and well-being.
 As they are a place to remove the usual life stresses (at least for a moment), these spas are relaxed and peaceful environments.

 Think about it.
 By being a massage therapist, you will spend your days working in a serene setting with scented candles, soft towels, and calming music.
-It is an ambiance that is beneficial for both you and your clients.
+It is an ambience that is beneficial for both you and your clients.

 In addition to you and your clients’ commitments to health, you will be surrounding yourself with other massage therapists.
 Your fellow professionals will see the importance of the work and view health and wellness as an integral component of living.